acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

 Jacek Czerwonka.
 (2017) Optimizing Test Placement for Module-Level Regression Testing.
 In *Proceedings of the 39th International Conference on Software Engineering.*

-Magnus Madsen, Frank Tip, Esben Andreasen, Koushik Sen, and Anders Møller.
-2016.
-Feedback-Directed Instrumentation for Deployed JavaScript Applications.
-In *Proceedings of the 38th International Conference on Software Engineering.*

 ---
 <footnote><sup>[1](#myfootnote1)</sup> e.g., does the paper describe the overall workflow of the solution, showing how different techniques work together?
 Are algorithmic contributions presented in an unambiguous way?
 Are the key parts of a formal model presented explicitly?
 Are the novel components of the solution clearly singled out?</footnote><br>